rstudio/posit-demo-assets/R/shiny-penguins/README.md

 ### Push Button

-Use the blue publish icon in the upper right corner of the IDE code pane.
+Open `app/app.R` and use the blue publish icon in the upper right corner of the IDE code pane.

 ### rsconnect package